dejanu/masterclass/README.md

 * `Dockerfile` contains instructions that are used to build Docker images, reference [here](https://docs.docker.com/engine/reference/builder/)

-* Try a linter like [hadolint](https://github.com/hadolint/hadolint) if you don't like manual stuff
+* Try a linter like [hadolint](https://github.com/hadolint/hadolint) if you don't like manual stuff: `docker run --rm -i hadolint/hadolint < Dockerfile`

 ## Links and repositories